hannes-marais/brainsimming/README.md

 # AI-Assisted Brainstorming: Revolutionizing the Creative Process

 Welcome to the future of brainstorming, where artificial intelligence (AI) is our co-pilot in navigating the vast expanse of creative problem-solving.
-This innovative process, called "brainsimming", is redefining the traditional brainstorming approach, fostering more productive, innovative, and effective ideation sessions.
+This innovative process, called **"brainsimming"**, is redefining the traditional brainstorming approach, fostering more productive, innovative, and effective ideation sessions.

 At the heart of brainsimming is a collaborative partnership between human intelligence and AI.
 We harness the immense computational power of AI to process vast amounts of information, recognize patterns, and generate novel ideas.
 Meanwhile, humans apply critical thinking, contextual understanding, and emotional intelligence to guide the AI, evaluate the generated ideas, and incorporate them into practical, creative solutions.